Veternum/MyTown-Trickster-Game-Website/README.md

 ## Overview

 This repository contains the files and resources for the **MyTown Trickster Game Website** project.
-This project was developed as part of a university assignment, where I was tasked with creating a multi-page game website for a fictional game company.
 The website is responsive and includes interactive elements, custom form validation, and a polished UI/UX design created in Figma.

+This project was originally developed as part of a university assignment, where I was tasked with creating a multi-page game website for a fictional game company.
+However, I've decided to share it on GitHub to showcase my skills in UI/UX design and Front End Development.
+This project also serves as part of my portfolio for joining the Apple Developer Academy Indonesia.

 ## Figma Design